 Our guide to the best area to stay in Amsterdam with family.
-This is our selection of some of the best family hotels in Amsterdam city centre and surrounding neighbourhoods plus all you need to know to find the best place to stay in Amsterdam with kids.
+A handpicked selection of some of the best family hotels in Amsterdam city centre to help you find the best place to stay in Amsterdam with kids.

-There is a good range of family friendly accommodation in Amsterdam city centre and surrounding neighbourhoods too and options come in several shapes, from hotels to apartments to even boat houses!
+There is a good range of family friendly accommodation in Amsterdam city centre and surrounding neighborhoods too and options come in several shapes, from hotels to apartments to even boat houses!

-My favourite bits of Amsterdam are those areas that strike a balance between proximity to the main Amsterdam landmarks, convenience in terms of transport and services and local atmosphere.
+My favourite bits of Amsterdam are those areas that strike a balance between proximity to the main Amsterdam’s landmarks, convenience in terms of transport and services and local atmosphere.

 This is my selection and best tips on where to stay in Amsterdam with family.